Geisinger’s Aalpen Patel on Using AI for medical diagnosis to Reduce Diagnosis time

 What if we could use machine learning to train software to read CT scans of patients with intracranial hemorrhaging?
 Time to diagnosis could be doubled, potentially saving lives.
 This week Harry discusses such questions with Dr. Aalpen Patel, a physician-engineer who chairs Geisinger’s department of radiology and directs is 3D imaging and printing laboratory.
-This episode is the first in a two-part series on getting AI, machine learning, and analytics working in the healthcare provider setting, recorded as part of the AI World conference produced by Cambridge Innovation Institute in Boston in December 2018.
+This episode is the first in a two-part series on getting AI for medical diagnosis, machine learning, and analytics working in the healthcare provider setting, recorded as part of the AI World conference produced by Cambridge Innovation Institute in Boston in December 2018.

 Please rate and review The Harry Glorikian Show on Apple Podcasts!
 Here’s how to do that from an iPhone, iPad, or iPod touch: